 Take a task (assign to self)

-Please be aware that the task owner will be notified that you have taken the task.
+The task owner will be notified that you have taken the task.

 Leave a task